 We work hard to ensure that students have the adjustments they need within an exam context to ensure that they are able to perform on a level playing field with those students without learning differences.
-In year 9, an identified student will be tested for access arrangements and may be granted extra time, a computer reader, use of word processor etc. These arrangements should be used for assessments going forward to year 11 and the access arrangements granted will be valid going forward to college years 12 and 13.
+In Year 9, an identified student will be tested for access arrangements and may be granted extra time, a computer reader, use of word processor etc. These arrangements should be used for assessments going forward to Year 11 and the access arrangements granted will be valid going forward to college Years 12 and 13.

-Some students have had access arrangements at primary school; where we are aware, we will roll these over into year 7.
-We have good communication with feeder primary schools, but if you know you child had additional time for their SATs at primary school and they did not attend a feeder primary school, or you think they are not having additional time for assessments in school, please inform the learning support team as information can be not always complete.
+Some students have had access arrangements at primary school; where we are aware, we will roll these over into Year 7.
+We have good communication with feeder primary schools, but if you know you child had additional time for their SATs at primary school and they did not attend a feeder primary school, or you think they are not having additional time for assessments in school, please inform the learning support team.